 -- Value in number of "periods of Beam Failure Detection" Reference Signal.
 Value pbfd1 corresponds to 1 period of Beam Failure

 -- Detection Reference Signal, value pbfd2 corresponds to 2 periods of Beam Failure Detection Reference Signal and so on.

+-- Values are inclusive of the end of the period so that the timer always expires after a potential reception of a beam failure

+-- indication at the period end.

 -- When the network reconfigures this field, the UE resets on-going RLF timers and counters.